 - dealing with other relevant membership and professional matters consistent with the state of employment of the membership.

 The Vancouver Police Union seeks to operate effectively, efficiently and with impact.
 It promotes the acquisition of knowledge and skills by members and staff to improve operations.
-Tom Stamatakis is the President of the Vancouver Police Union.
+Ralph Kaisers is the president of the Vancouver Police Union.